- Requirements for Supervised Ministry Internships

 This program is open to students returning for a second supervised ministry for two consecutive terms starting in September.
 Completion of both terms is required before credit is granted.
 This internship can be arranged as a second year at the same site or at a different site to provide another type of contextual experience.
 Like the first supervised ministry, the second internship, under the mentorship of a trained supervisor, is combined with a peer reflection group (Practicum) facilitated by a practitioner, for a total of four hundred hours over the two terms.
 The internship is guided by a learning covenant that is developed by the student in collaboration with the supervisor.
 In addition to performing typical internship responsibilities, each intern creates a unique major project that involves substantive research and is presented to other students in the advanced practicum.
 Students interested in a second internship should notify the Director of Supervised Ministries of their intent by February 1 of the preceding spring term when placements are being arranged.
 Prerequisite: Successful completion of one supervised ministry internship.

-YDS offers financial aid to its student interns in the form of a $4000 stipend which is paid in monthly installments.
+YDS offers financial aid to its MDiv student interns in the form of a $4000 stipend which is paid in monthly installments.
 MAR student interns may receive stipends, as funds are available.
 Students who do CPE also qualify for $4000 of aid in the form of work-study funds.
-Thus, students can receive a stipend for the first supervised ministry internship and CPE ($8000 total) when these credits are used as electives for the MAR or MDiv degree.
+Thus, students can receive a stipend for the first supervised ministry internship and CPE ($8000 total) when these credits are used as electives necessary for the MAR or MDiv degree.
 If a student receives payment from their site (other than travel compensation), that amount is subtracted from the YDS stipend.